Didn't want pain of losing another close T20 game, says Mushfiqur Rahim

 No one knows the pain of losing close T20 games as much as Mushfiqur Rahim does and the former Bangladesh captain was determined to win games of cricket in order to forget what he termed as "difficult last two weeks".
 Rahim had to endure the heartbreak during Bangladesh's one-run defeat against India in a 2016 World T20 encounter in Bengaluru, anchored his team's tricky 149-run chase during the first game with an unbeaten 60.

 "We have had a lot of close games against India.
 So we promised ourselves that the next time we go into such a phase of the game, we don't want to lose," Rahim said after Bangladesh's first-ever T20 win over India.
-Rahim said the "last two weeks were the most difficult" in his 15-year career
+Rahim said the "last two weeks were the most difficult" in his 15-year career, referring to players' protest followed by Shakib Al Hasan's two-year suspension by the ICC for breaching anti-corruption code.

 "I think we have nothing to lose coming into this game and also in this whole series. so that gave the freedom to play to our potential and fearless cricket."
 Rahim termed it as a great moment for Bangladesh cricket.